Agile low-end, Clear vocals, Solid soundstage expansion, Great form factor, Effective tuning tips

 Shanling’s first IEM is a well-realised product with excellent ergonomics, build quality and a sound that remains competitive under scrutiny.

-Shanling have a rich history in audio design and manufacturing that stretches back over three decades.
+Shanling has a rich history in audio design and manufacturing that stretches back over three decades.
 Though they achieved renown on behalf of their digital audio players, the company is now extending their tendrils into the IEM space with the release of the new ME100 and ME500 alongside a wireless model.
 What strikes to me is the uniqueness of the design, this is no generic earphone.
 Aluminium housings with tempered glass faceplates provide a low-resonance environment for a 10mm graphene driver.

 Meanwhile, a premium accessory set including leather carrying case portrays Shanling’s serious intentions with this venture.
 With other companies such as Fiio and Cayin nudging their way into the IEM market, the ME100 serves as Shanling’s reminder that they are just as potent and meticulous with their designs.
 More info can be found here.